 top of page

-But building real connection as a mother takes more than just showing up at the same playground.
-It takes time, vulnerability, and a surprising amount of emotional energy, especially when you’re already stretched thin.
+Building real connections as a mother takes more than just showing up at the same playground.
+It requires time, vulnerability, and a surprising amount of emotional energy, especially when you’re already stretched thin.

 Why It’s So Hard to Make Mom Friends